dswd/vpncloud/vpncloud.md

     Peer timeout in seconds.
 The peers will exchange information periodically and drop peers that are silent for this period of time. [default: `1800`]

+  * `--keepalive <secs>`:

+    Interval of peer exchange messages in seconds.
+The peers will exchange information periodically to keep connections alive.
+This setting overrides how often this will happen. [default: `peer-timeout/2-60`]

   * `--dst-timeout <secs>`:

     Switch table entry timeout in seconds.
 This parameter is only used in switch